 Summary of Woman’s Constancy

 The poem begins with the speaker asking if his listener and lover, will leave him in the morning.
 He wonders what excuse she will have for breaking the oaths they made the night before.
-The following lines include a number of options from staying true to her self to honouring a new vow made with another man.
+The following lines include a number of options from staying true to herself to honoring a new vow made with another man.

 Donne concludes the text by having his speaker admit that he is just as likely to use any of these excuses in the morning as the listener is.